Bat In Your Home? 24/7 Emergency Service Available

 Guano Cleanup & Attic Decontamination

 Cleaning up after bats is extremely hazardous work.
 Most companies in our field don't even want to get involved.
 In many cases they seal up the house and never mention the health risks still sitting in the attic.
+Or worse, they disturb the feces by peeling off the top layer, spray odor neutralizers, and pretend that they solved a problem that they actually made worse.

 "I woke up in the middle of the night with a bat crawling around the covers.
 Kris got to our house within the hour.
 He caught the bat and prepared it for testing.
 The department of health called two days later -- rabies test was negative.
 Thank God!"